cpicpgx/cpic-data/server/README.md

     docker-compose down

+To restart the services with the same configuration that started them:

+    docker-compose restart

 ### Running just the database

 To set up (and run) just a docker container of the database only